Skip to content

 I run an MCP server

-Add receipt operations to your MCP server, or attach receipts to tool responses.
+Add record operations to your MCP server, or attach verifiable records to tool responses.

 Try it nownpx -y @peac/mcp-server --help